GKatsagannis/RepSE-CBAMNet/README.md

 Upload the Figshare_dataset folder to your Google Drive (MyDrive).

 ### Converting the Dataset to Images and Labels
-Open the Copy of yolo.ipynb file in Google Colab.
+Open the RepSE-CBAMNet_Dat2.ipynb file in Google Colab.
-Run the entire "Necessary stuff" section.
+Run the entire "Necessary stuff" section (this is required).
 Navigate to the "Figshare Brain Tumor Dataset" section and execute the following: converting image figshare dataset connecting to google drive